stiwscha/Plug-and-play-multi-OS-manager/README.md

 The USB where given both Windows and Ubuntu workstation and server ISO to illustrate the option of choise, aswell as a DBAN ISO that could be used to strip a device of all previouse data for a cleaner installation.

+Once the USB is connected to the device, it will become read at a reboot as long as the device is configured to allow USB boot (this is changed in the bootload setup).
+From here the Grub panel will appear with the selected ISO that is provided.
+By choosing any of the choises, Grub will reboot the device aswell as point the bootloader towards the selected ISO, starting the automatical installation.

-The only issue that occured was with the Windows pointing from Grub.
+The only issue that occured was with the Windows pointing from Grub, since we did not propelry specify what driver it should look for.
+The driver path is different when comparing to a Linux distro.